mauricehuguenin/heat_distribution/README.md

 # Analysis Scripts

-- [extract_patterns_cesm_with_differences.m](extract_patterns_cesm_with_differences.m) and [extract_patterns_cmip5_with_differences.m](extract_patterns_cmip5_with_differences.m) are the MATLAB files I used to pull out all the circulation type maps shown in the Supporting Information Fig. S9-S20 including the differences in the maps for the past and future time periods
-- [leap_day_cesm.py](leap_day_cesm.py) and [leap_day_cmip5.py](leap_day_cmip5.py) are the scripts I used to insert leap days every 4th year for those models that do not have leap days.
-I basically inserted a day with a 'NAN' circulation type randomly within that year which as a leap day.
-This was necessary in order to align the dates and the cost output files
-- [merging_cmip5.py](merging_cmip5.py) and [preprocessing_cesm.py](preprocessing_cesm.py) are basically the same scripts but for the two model data sets and show the preprocessing of the raw output files in order for use in cost733class.
-See also the documentation in the Supporting Information, Section 2
-- [preprocessing_cesm_maps_data.py](preprocessing_cesm_maps_data.py) and [preprocessing_cmip5_maps_data.py](preprocessing_cmip5_maps_data.py) are the scripts used to prepare the raw model data sets for the circulation type maps in MATLAB (i.e. extracting Central European region, only selecting specific variables, only selecting 1980-2099 time period, ...)

 # List of Figures
 __Fig.
 1__: Recent global ocean heat content anomalies in observations and hindcast model simulations